Townsville: Turn of the century

 The foundation stone of the Townsville Cenotaph was laid in Strand Park on 19 July 1923.
-It was unveiled on 25 April 1924 (ANZAC Day) by the Queensland Governor, Sir Matthew Nathan.
+It was unveiled on 25 April 1924 (Anzac Day) by the Governor of Queensland, Matthew Nathan.

 Townsville/Thuringowa

 The rural land surrounding the city was initially managed by the Thuringowa Road Board, which eventually became the Shire of Thuringowa.
 The shire ceded land several times to support Townsville's expansion.
 In 1986 the Shire became incorporated as a city, governed by the Thuringowa City Council.
 The cities of Townsville and Thuringowa were amalgamated into the "new" Townsville City Council in March 2008, as part of the Queensland state government's reform program.

 Japanese influence

 In 1896, Japan established its first Australian consulate in Townsville, primarily to serve some 4,000 Japanese workers who migrated to work in the sugar cane, turtle, trochus, beche de mer, and pearling industries.
 With the introduction of the White Australia policy, the demand for Japanese workers decreased, causing the consulate to finally close in 1908.